What Is Alignable ?

 Do I need Alignable ?

-Well, at first glance the premise looks sound.
+Well, at first glance the premise looks reasonable.
 Business owners are busy right?
 Making time for networking events and shmoozing definitely takes away from productivity to a certain degree.
 So think about it this way, how much digital networking have you done this week?
 Where are you finding these kindred spirits to network with.
 How long is all that taking you?

 Facebook seems ever more determined to shut out small business unless they pay for “facebook reach”.
 Google on the other hand, continues to strongly encourage “local” as the next big thing.
 So think about it, I can’t just pop over to Boston or New York for a good BS over coffee anytime I like, but I guarantee that there are like minds in these places that we would definitely connect with.
 And that is where the internet comes in.
 So ultimately, this kind of digital networking with peers, we believe may prove to be immensely useful.